friendofdog/se-docs/aws/cloudformation.md

 ### Intrinsic functions

 `Ref` takes the logical name of a parameter or resource.
 Using a parameter will return that parameter's value; using a resource will return a reference to that resource.
 One use case is declaring a resource in `Parameters` and using `Ref` to get a reference to it in `Resources`.
+See https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html.

 `Fn::Join` concatinates a set of values into a single value, separated by a delimiter.
 For example, `!Join [ ":", [ a, b, c ] ]` evaluates to `"a:b:c"`.
 A use case is setting the value of a property to a multiline bash script or when part of a string needs to be evaluated.